Early years funding updates

 - For under 2s, and 2-year-old funded children that are entitled to the working entitlement funding, you will need to enter your weekly hours/hours claimed for the funding period in the ‘Working Entitlement’ columns.

-- For 2-year-olds that are entitled to the ‘targeted’ 2-year-old funding, you will need to enter your weekly hours/hours claimed for the funding period in the ‘targeted/universal’ columns.
-Please note that if the child is eligible for both the working entitlement and targeted funding, hours should be recorded in the targeted columns only.
+- For 2-year-olds that are entitled to the ‘early learning for 2-year-olds’, you will need to enter your weekly hours/hours claimed for the funding period in the ‘targeted/universal’ columns.
+Please note that if the child is eligible for both the working entitlement and early learning for 2-year-olds, hours should be recorded in the targeted columns only.

 - For 3- & 4-year-olds that are eligible for the ‘universal funding’ only, not the working entitlement (extended hours), please record the hours in the universal columns.

-- Weekly hours should be ‘0’ if the child started with you after headcount week, termly hours should be split 50/50 and half recorded in the ‘universal’ column and the other half in the ‘working entitlement’ column.
-For example, a child claiming 400 hours for the funding period, you would record 200 in both the ‘universal’ and ‘working entitlement’ hours for the funding period columns.
+Weekly hours should be ‘0’ if the child started with you after headcount week.
+Termly hours should be split 50/50 across the universal and working entitlement columns e.g. a child is claiming 350 hours for the funding period.
+This should be recorded as 175 hours in both the universal and working entitlement hours for the funding period columns.

-- Your total hours for the funding period must be in multiples of 0.5 hours.
+- As per our provider agreement we cannot fund decimal claims.
+Your total termly hours for the funding period must be in multiples of 0.5 hours.
 If the child has a total of 242.5 hours for the funding period, you cannot record 121.25 in each column.
 Please record 121.5 in the universal column and 121 in the Working Entitlement column.
+If decimal claims are submitted and we have to amend the claim post deadline there will be an administrative charge.

 Amending hours for existing children: